deanagan/deanagan/README.md

 I also like doing presentations.
 Here's a [C++ presentation](https://deanagan.github.io/modern-cpp-stl-presentation/#/) I did using revealjs with a little bit of vue js to make it easier to manage.
 The project includes C++ source code unit tested with gtest and uses Bazel for the build.
 It is also setup with CI using travis.

-I've also got a bit of code snippets and demos on my profile.
+I've also got a bit of code snippets and demos on my repository.
 1. [C# Design Patterns](https://github.com/deanagan/csharp-design-patterns).
 This one's unit tested with xunit, some Moq and has travis-ci setup for awesomeness.
 2. Code Solutions to popular coding sites like LeetCode, Codewars, etc. I have them in my favourite programming languages.